 Many people often confuse emotional support animals with service animals, assuming they have the same legal protections under the Americans with Disabilities Act (ADA).
 However, it’s important to understand that service animals do not consider emotional support animals.

 To have an emotional support animal, you need a letter from a licensed mental health professional affirming that the animal provides necessary emotional support.
 Note that restaurants or grocery stores typically prohibit pets, including emotional support animals, in public places.
-Before obtaining an emotional support animal in Idaho, it is crucial to familiarize yourself with the specific rights and regulations surrounding them.
+Before obtaining an emotional support animal in Idaho.
+Familiarizing yourself with the specific rights and regulations surrounding them is crucial.

 Can A Landlord Deny An Emotional Support Animal In Idaho?

 Landlords cannot deny a tenant’s request for an emotional support animal in their rental property.
-Under the Fair Housing Act, individuals with disabilities are protected from discrimination and entitled to reasonable accommodations, including having an emotional support animal.
+The Fair Housing Act protects individuals with disabilities from discrimination and entitles them to reasonable accommodations, which include having an emotional support animal.

 Landlords must make exceptions to their pet policies and cannot charge extra fees or deposits for having an emotional support animal.
 However, tenants must provide proper documentation from a licensed healthcare professional stating that they have a disability and require an emotional support animal for therapeutic purposes.
 This documentation should be provided to the landlord when requesting accommodation.